ykv23/Database-Application-and-Transaction-Management-344-Public/README.md

 * Worked with skeleton code provided for CLI (FlightService.java) to implement the back-end for Fully functioning Flight app connected to live database on Microsoft Azure.

 Project Duration: ~47 hours

+🛠️ Tech Stack
+Java 11 – Core programming language for application logic and CLI interface.
+SQL Server (Azure SQL) – Relational database used to store flights, users, and reservations.
+JDBC – Java Database Connectivity used to securely interact with the Azure SQL database.
+Maven – Build and dependency management tool for compiling and packaging the application.
+VSCode – Recommended IDE for development, especially with remote access to attu.
+Azure – Cloud platform hosting the SQL Server instance for persistent storage.